raddaoui/spinnaker_gke_setup/docs/spinnaker_cd_steps.md

 Now open the kube config under ~/.kube/config and remove any authentication part left over from the user authentication. at the end your kubeconfig skeleton should look like this.

-`NOTE:` make sure to remove the `current-context` line as well
+`NOTE:` make sure to remove the `current-context` line as well.

     apiVersion: v1
     clusters:
     - cluster:
         certificate-authority-data:
         server:
       name:
     contexts:
     - context:
         cluster:
         user:
       name: CONTEXT_NAME
     kind: Config
     preferences: {}
     users:
     - name:
       user:
         token:

 Copy the resulted config.

-In the halyard container, paste it to ~/.kube/config
+Move to the halyard container and paste it to ~/.kube/config

-We are ready to add the kubernetes account for the staging cluster and deploy all the changes in spinnaker
+Now, we are ready to add the kubernetes account for the staging cluster and deploy all the changes in spinnaker

-    hal config provider kubernetes account add spinnker-stage-account --docker-registries my-docker-registry --context [CONTEXT_NAME] --provider-version v2 --skin v2 --omit-namespaces="kube-system,kube-public"
+    hal config provider kubernetes account add stage-account --docker-registries my-docker-registry --context [CONTEXT_NAME] --provider-version v2 --skin v2 --omit-namespaces="kube-system,kube-public"

     hal deploy apply

 ## Step4: setup the spin client

 to enable authentication with Spin client, first create a new GCP oauth client in your GCP project [here](https://console.cloud.google.com/apis/credentials).

 Set the name to `Spin Cli` and set Authorized redirect URL to: `http://localhost:8085`